Overview

 NameA descriptive name for the node pool.

 SizeNumber of VMs to be provisioned for the node pool.
-For the master pool, this number can be 1, 3, or 5.
+For the control plane pool, this number can be 1, 3, or 5.

-Allow worker capabilitySelect this option for allowing workloads to be provisioned on master nodes.
+Allow worker capabilitySelect this option for allowing workloads to be provisioned on control plane nodes.

 LabelsAdd a label to apply placement constraints on a pod, such as a node eligible for receiving the workload.